 "The Writing Requirement (WR) ensures students both maintain their fluency in writing and use writing as a tool to facilitate learning."

 "Course grades have two components.
-To receive writing requirement credit, a student must receive a grade of C or higher and a satisfactory completion of the writing component of the course."
+To receive writing requirement credit, a student must receive a grade of C or higher and a satisfactory completion of the writing component of the course.
+This credit can only be obtained once for each course.
+If a student earns writing requirement credit in a course, repeating the course will not result in any additional writing requirement credit."

 http://gened.aa.ufl.edu/writing-requirement.aspx